 Opening a condom packet is never easy – let alone in a state of sweaty excitement, often in darkness, often somewhat inebriated.
 After a couple of failed attempts the temptation is to simply go full beast-mode on the thing, ripping the foil apart like Hulk on steroids.
 Teeth are also frequently utilised.
 But the less careful you are tearing the packet, the more likely you tear the condom as well.
 Finger nails can also perforate condoms.
 While at times the packet might seem unbreakable, the condom most certainly isn’t.
 Take a deep breath, look for the right corner, and try again.
 Carefully.

 One at a time please!

 A common myth surrounds the practice of ‘doubling bagging’ – that is, wearing two condoms at once for extra protection.
 Twice the condom equals twice the safety, right?
 Wrong.
 Quite frankly this is a terrible idea.
 Wearing two condoms is actually riskier than just wearing one as they will rub against each other, creating potentially condom-breaking friction.
 Ditto if you use a male condom in tandem with a female condom.
 Sometimes you really can be too careful.
-If you’re looking for increased protection, try out Extra Safe condoms instead.

-Put condom on correctly
+Put the condom on correctly

 This should be straightforward but is easily rushed in the heat of the moment.
 Simple steps.
 Check the condom is going on the right way – you want the teat pointing upwards.
 Then place over the tip of the erect penis and roll down the base.
 Wearing the condom the wrong way up increases the chance of it coming off.
 Make sure it isn’t too tight as this increases the possibility of breakage.
 Which brings us onto…